 |West Bromwich Building Society||Customers experiencing financial difficulty can get early access to savings.
 Get in touch with the building society to discuss your needs.|

 |Yorkshire Bank||Customers facing financial challenges should get in touch and the society will see what it can do to help.|

 What about access to Lifetime ISAs?

-Lifetime ISA rules are set by the government, rather than the individual providers.
-That means, for the moment, you’ll face a 25% penalty if you withdraw money from your Lifetime ISA for anything other than buying a home or retirement to 20%.
+Lifetime ISA rules are set by the government rather than the individual providers.
+To help during COVID-19, the government has reduced the 25% penalty for withdrawing money from your Lifetime ISA for anything other than buying a home or retirement to 20%.
 In effect, this means that you’ll lose the 25% cash bonus that the government gives to Lifetime ISA holders.
 This measure will stay in place until 5 April 2021.

 What happens if I withdraw money from a cash ISA?

 If you withdraw money from your cash ISA, you’ll lose the tax-free benefit on this amount.

 Most banks and building societies are asking people to avoid going into branches, if possible.
 And some branches may be closed, be open for shorter hours or have special times for vulnerable customers.

 Many savings accounts can now be operated online, so you might be able to move your money from a savings account to a current account.